Skip to main content

 Using the Aiven CLI, enable a Private Service Connect for your Aiven service:

-avn service privatelink google create MY_SERVICE_NAME
+avn service privatelink google create SERVICE_NAME

 For publishing a service over Private Service Connect, a dedicated address range needs to be allocated at the publishing / Aiven end.
 Aiven reserves network 172.24.0.0/16 for this purpose and forbids creating project VPCs in Google Cloud overlapping with this range.

+Creating a privatelink usually takes a minute or two.
 You can use the following command to see the current state:

-avn service privatelink google get MY_SERVICE_NAME
+avn service privatelink google get SERVICE_NAME

 When the state has changed from creating to active, resources at Aiven end have been allocated, and it's possible to create connections.